earth-mover/icechunk/spec/icechunk_spec.md

 1. **Low Latency** - Icechunk is designed to support analytical workloads for large stores.
 We accept that the extra layers of metadata files and indirection will introduce additional cold-start latency compared to regular Zarr.

-### Filesytem Operations
+### Storage Operations

-Icechunk only requires that file systems support the following operations:
+Icechunk requires that the storage system support the following operations:

 - **In-place write** - Files are not moved or altered once they are written.
-Strong read-after-write consistency is expected.
+Strong read-after-write and list-after-write consistency is expected.
+- **Conditional write if-not-exists** - For the commit process to be safe and consistent, the storage system must guard against two files of the same name being created at the same time.
 - **Seekable reads** - Chunk file formats may require seek support (e.g. shards).
-- **Deletes** - Stores delete files that are no longer used (via a garbage-collection operation).
+- **Deletes** - Delete files that are no longer used (via a garbage-collection operation).

 These requirements are compatible with object stores, like S3, as well as with filesystems.

-Stores do not require random-access writes.
+The storage system does is not required to support random-access writes.
 Once written, chunk and metadata files are immutable until they are deleted.

 ## Specification